pudly/schmopera-hugo/content/articles/kopernikus.md

 related_companies = ["scene/companies/against-the-grain-theatre.md"]
 related_people = ["scene/people/christopher-mokrzewski.md", "scene/people/joel-ivany.md", "scene/people/annemarie-macintosh.md", "scene/people/alain-coulombe.md", "scene/people/dion-mazerolle.md", "scene/people/bruno-roy.md", "scene/people/krisztina-szab.md", "scene/people/danielle-macmillan.md"]
-short_description = "The only visibly identifiable ritual is partway through the show, we see Agni become \"assimilated\" and she's changed from her warm golden-orange, mid-century style dress into a dark charcoal version of the clothes in which the other denizens of the afterlife are dressed." slug = "kopernkius" title = "Kopernikus" youtube_url = ""
+short_description = "The only visibly identifiable ritual is partway through the show, we see Agni become \"assimilated\" and she's changed from her warm golden-orange, mid-century style dress into a dark charcoal version of the clothes in which the other denizens of the afterlife are dressed." slug = "a-great-spectacle-kopernkius" title = "A great spectacle: Kopernikus" youtube_url = ""

 +++